raghvendra03/66-Days-of-Data/README.md

 ### Day 18
 * Spent some time working OOPs for #Python and got this amazing playlist by @CoreyMschafer.
 Learnt about Classes and Instances, Class Variables & Inheritance.

+### Day 19
+*  Today I was reading some of my newsletters and found a great read!
+System Design for Recommendations and Search by @eugeneyan